naqvijafar91/go-workshops/docs/05-http.md

 }
 ```

-Try running this again and then try submitting a  `HTTP POST`  request which contains the following  `POST`  body:
+Try running this again and then try submitting an `HTTP POST`  request which contains the following  `POST`  body:

 ```js
 {